Making hot dogs in the air fryer is great if you like them slightly crispy but don’t want to deal with the stovetop of the barbecue.

 Instructions

-- When it is hot, add the hot dogs.
+- When it is hot, add the hot dogs in one layer.
 Leave some space between them to allow for even cooking.

-- Now, open up the hot dog buns.
+- Optional: Open up the hot dog buns.
 You can either remove the hot dogs from the air fryer and then toss in the hot dog buns.
 Or you can place the hot dogs into their buns and put the whole thing back into the air fryer.
-Let the buns sit in the air fryer (still turned on at 380 degrees Fahrenheit) for around 2 minutes so that they can get slightly warm and toasted.
+Let the buns sit in the air fryer (at 380 degrees Fahrenheit) for 1-2 minutes to get warm and toasted.

-- Remove the buns (and hot dogs if you put them into the buns for this step) from the air fryer and serve the hot dogs with ketchup, mustard, and/or other condiments of your choice!
+- Remove the buns (and hot dogs if applicable) from the air fryer and serve the hot dogs with ketchup, mustard, and/or other condiments of your choice!

 Notes

-- Depending on the brand, the hot dogs might split open so keep an eye on them as they cook and don’t leave them in the air fryer for too long.
+- Depending on the brand, the hot dogs may split open, so keep an eye on them as they cook.
+To reduce the risk of splitting, you can lightly score them with a knife.
 But even if they do accidentally split open, they will still taste great!

 Nutrition